Searching For Clarity With Hearing Loss

 We find ourselves replaying a frustrating loop of “guess the word.”
 Sometimes Gary can make a reasonably close guess if he understands the context of what I’m trying to say.
 More often it’s five wrong tries, and I’m forced to substitute a different word or entire sentence.

 In the past, modern hearing aids have done a fantastic job of increasing sound.
 Those with SNHL loss know louder is not the answer.
-When Gary’s audiologist told us about a new model of hearing aids with technology designed to help people who have a profound sensorineural hearing loss it was welcome news.
+When Gary’s audiologist told us about a new model of hearing aids with technology designed to help people who have a profound Hearing Loss will affect 95% of Superficial Siderosis patien...
+More it was welcome news.

 The audiologist fitted Gary four days ago with the newest ReSound LiNX 3D hearing aids and custom ear molds.
 A month earlier Gary had begun using ear molds in place of standard tulip style domes.
 He found they offered some improvement by helping to filter out some of the background noise.

 Gary noted an improvement in clarity immediately, but since there is always a difference between the quiet setting of an office and the real world he deferred giving an opinion.
 He hadn’t felt well for a few days, so we returned to the main room waiting to be called for a walk-in.
 A large waiting area is a noisy place.
 Television is always loudly playing, and people are chatting.
 A very non-friendly conversation area for the hearing impaired.